 Welcome to Langston University’s School of Business.
 We are nationally accredited by the Accreditation Council of Business Schools and Programs (ACBSP) and are committed to making your experience at Langston pleasant and beneficial to your future career.
 The School of Business’ mission is to give students firsthand exposure to business practices and theory that will equip them with the skills needed to excel in the business world.
 The school provides students with a clear set of ethical and professional behavior expectations through a curriculum that exposes students to meaningful real-world applications.
-Students in the School of Business have several degree options, including: Accounting, Business Administration, Computer Science and a Master of Entrepreneurial Studies.
+Students in the School of Business have several degree options, including: Accountancy, Business Administration, Computer Science and a Master of Entrepreneurial Studies.
 The School of Business also offers the option of finishing a degree online to students who have completed 60 hours.
 I encourage you to take advantage of the many resources Langston University offers you.
 I am confident you will find your years in the School of Business to be rewarding.

 Joshua Snavely, MBA, JD